 New Palestine is a very small town located in the state of Indiana.
-With a population of 2,221 people and two constituent neighborhoods, New Palestine is the 213th largest community in Indiana.
-New Palestine has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
-This seems to be the case in New Palestine, where the median household income is $66,339.00.
+With a population of 2,370 people and two constituent neighborhoods, New Palestine is the 213th largest community in Indiana.
+Much of the housing stock in New Palestine was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local New Palestine economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+This seems to be the case in New Palestine, where the median household income is $74,750.00.

 New Palestine real estate is some of the most expensive in Indiana, although New Palestine house values don't compare to the most expensive real estate in the U.S.

 New Palestine is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, New Palestine is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in New Palestine who work in office and administrative support (18.88%), management occupations (12.23%), and sales jobs (8.87%).
+Overall, New Palestine is a town of professionals, managers, and service providers.
+There are especially a lot of people living in New Palestine who work in management occupations (15.13%), office and administrative support (11.61%), and healthcare (10.49%).

-New Palestine is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, New Palestine doesn't have a public transportation system that people use for their commute.

-The per capita income in New Palestine in 2010 was $33,001, which is wealthy relative to Indiana and the nation.
+The per capita income in New Palestine in 2010 was $33,001, which is wealthy relative to Indiana, and upper middle income relative to the rest of the US.
 This equates to an annual income of $132,004 for a family of four.
 However, New Palestine contains both very wealthy and poor people as well.

 The most common language spoken in New Palestine is English.
-Other important languages spoken here include Greek and Spanish.
+Other important languages spoken here include Italian and Spanish.